The Echo360 Pro is the newest (3rd) generation full-service capture device by Echo360. It was placed into service in December 2015.

 - CVT: Coordinated Video Timings (CVT) is a replacement for GTF.

-- CVTRB: Video Timings-Reduced Blanking is a VESA standard which offers reduced horizontal and vertical blanking for non-CRT based displays.
+- CVTRB: Video Timings-Reduced Blanking is a VESA standard that offers reduced horizontal and vertical blanking for non-CRT-based displays.

 - Fullscreen (4:3) standard definition input resolutions from QCIF to D1.